 AncestryProGenealogists® Scholarship (applications due by 30 November)—open to aspiring or practicing professional genealogists.

-The AncestryProGenealogists® Scholarship Program will provide four scholarships that will cover tuition, round-trip economy travel (airfare, train, or bus), and hotel expenses, not to exceed $2000, for one individual each to attend one of the four institutes listed on their website, which includes the Institute of Genealogy and Historical Research.
+The AncestryProGenealogists® Scholarship Program will provide five scholarships that will cover tuition, round-trip economy travel (airfare, train, or bus), and hotel expenses, not to exceed $2000, for one individual each to attend one of the five institutes listed on their website, which includes the Institute of Genealogy and Historical Research.
 The scholarships will be awarded to qualified applicants who demonstrate a commitment to genealogy as a profession, a desire for professional development, and the ability to communicate that commitment in writing.

-2021 AncestryProGenealogists® Scholarship Winner
+2022 AncestryProGenealogists® Scholarship Winner

 Previous Recipients